sfsekaran/awesm/README.md

 You can find the YARD documentation for the latest release here: http://rdoc.info/github/sfsekaran/awesm/frames

-We're actively developing this (and it's not yet production ready) but please feel free to send us a pull request from a topic branch with specs, documentation, and an explanation :)
+We're actively developing this, so please feel free to send us pull requests for changes from a topic branch with specs, documentation, and an explanation :)

 ## Usage ##